AppGharage/Curriculum/docs/frontend/README.md

 ## Progressive Web Apps
 ::: tip
-Learn about Service Workers and how to make Progressive Web Apps
+Enhance your web application by delivering an applike experience to it's users.Learn about Service Workers and how to make Web Applications Progressive.

 :::

 ## Static Typing
 ::: tip
-You don't really need to learn this but it will give you more insights and it is easy to learn.
-You may learn Typescript as that is recommended.
+Static typed languages are those in which type checking is done at compile time.

 :::

 ## Server Side Rendering
 ::: tip
-Here, you are required to learn Server Side Rendering in whatever Framework you choose to learn.
+This is a technique which invloves employing scripts on a web server to produce a response customised for each client's request to the website.
+Here, you may learn Server Side Rendering in whatever Framework you choose to learn.
+Example: NextJs or NuxtJs.

 :::